 Munich’s growth and development took off during the 19th century.
 It was one of Europe’s culturally important cities, known for its musical and theatre scene.
 Ludwig II, the man behind the Neuschwanstein Castle, championed the famous composer Richard Wagner, adding to Munich’s allure.

 End of Wittelsbach rule and the Free State of Bavaria

-The end of WWI, marked the end of Wittelsbach’ rule.
+The end of WWI marked the end of Wittelsbach’s rule.
 The new Free State of Bavaria attracted many extremists, eventually becoming home to the Nazi Party.
 It was in Munich that Hitler addressed the crowds and held his meetings.
-As much as it was the hotbed of Nazi movement, there was a passive Bavarian resistance to the regime.
+As much as it was the hotbed of the Nazi movement, there was a passive Bavarian resistance to the regime.
 Unfortunately, not enough to change history.

 Beer in Bavaria